Newsletter · · 4 min read

 You can spot someone who lacks fundamentals immediately.

-On a basketball court at the park, you may see the novice stumble over their feet trying to pick up a defender.
+On a basketball court at a park, you may see the novice stumble over their feet trying to pick up a defender.
 The ball bounces awkwardly off their hand.
 Their layup clangs off the rim - or misses it entirely.

 When you have zero skill, it’s obvious.